rajive/doma-skel/doc/doma/README.md

 ## Purpose

-Describes the core concepts, design, conventions, and the organization of the directory tree structure.
+Describes the core concepts, design, conventions, and best practices.

+Provides a template for the organization of the directory tree structure.

 ## Core Concepts